Semi-Retro Chocolate Chip CookiesPhoto Credit : Michael Piazza

 Remember the 1990s obsession with white chocolate?
 You’ll find both white and bittersweet chocolate in these classic cookies, and the combination is lovely.
-This recipe was created by former Yankee food editor Leslie Land, who passed away this past summer and is remembered fondly by many.
+This recipe was created by former Yankee food editor Leslie Land.
 Of this recipe, she wrote in her signature wry style, “These are old-fashioned in containing chopped chocolate instead of chips, modern in their inclusion of white chocolate.
 The texture is moist and slightly chewy—if you want crisp, might as well go for the recipe on the bag.”

 Find more recipes for “Cookies Through the Decades.”